 Don’t pay a lawyer $500 an hour to draft simple legal documents, subscribe to an online legal service for just $39 to create your own, including access to legal advice.

 And today, don’t waste months recruiting and thousands of dollars hiring and administering key roles like executive assistants, project managers, and marketing specialists.
 Instead ‘subscribe’ to the long-term staff you need (yes the actual people) and get additional benefits like holiday cover, and extra staff to cover surges or special projects.

 The subscription economy is omnipresent in tech, but it’s changing the hiring landscape, too.
 Instead of recruiting, subscribe to your newest rockstar employee like executives at Google, Amazon, Facebook, and hundreds more are doing.

-This hiring model is called premium subscription staffing.
+This hiring model for subscription staff is called premium subscription staffing.